-Conceptualized in 2008, we began with a strong passion for nocturnal strepsirrhines, and the intense desire to someday meet these mysterious and elusive lemurs up-close.
-Around this time, the idea of a facility of this sort seemed like nothing but wild dreams, and the proposition was regarded without much value or interest from the greater primatological community.
+Conceptualized in 2008, we began with a strong passion for nocturnal strepsirrhines, the intense desire to someday meet these mysterious and elusive lemurs up-close, and to someday create a world-class facility to understand, conserve, and protect them.

 Following the 2012 reassessment of the conservation status of living lemur species, IUCN would later announce the Lemur Action Plan in 2013, which specifically called for the development of captive management programs for Lepilemur, Avahi, Cheirogaleus and Microcebus sp.

-Suddenly, our passion project seemed not only valuable, but urgently necessary if we are to ensure the survival of these animals.
+Suddenly, our passion project seemed not only valuable, but urgently necessary to ensure the survival of these animals.

-In 2014, the project took on steam as we began working on design concepts and project names, fleshed out ideas for education programs, and made plans for our first independent trip to Madagascar.
+In 2014, the project took on steam as we began working on design concepts and project names, fleshed out ideas for education programs, and our director made plans for their first independent trip to Madagascar.

 From 2014-2019 we developed public outreach programs focused on nocturnal lemurs, participated in fundraisers both locally and internationally, and began reaching out to colleagues for guidance.